DimmaDont/all-slain/README.md

 [^6]: Only available up to and including `4.0.1`
 [^7]: Only available up to and including `4.0.2`.
 No longer available in `4.1.0`.

+## Help Wanted

+### Location names and IDs

+Locations with missing names will display a red question mark before the ID.

+If you find one, please [let us know](https://github.com/Dimmadont/all-slain/issues/new?template=location.yml)!

 ## Running the script
 1. Install [Python](https://www.python.org/downloads/)
 2. [Download a copy](https://github.com/DimmaDont/all-slain/archive/refs/heads/master.zip) of the project, and unzip it.